The Space Between Us

 I don't know why it broke something the way it did.
 Perhaps because I had been somewhere else in my mind, so occupied with the next place.
 The poetry of the moment arrived anyway.

 There’s a reason I left the world of design and development.
-Or… that’s not quite right.
-That world left me, slowly, the way certainty does.
+Or rather… that world left me, slowly, the way certainty does.
 I spent years in that world understanding that everything communicates, that form carries meaning, that the distance between elements is as important as the elements themselves.

 But fluency can become closure.